ayozzet/DonkeyCarROS/README.md

 1. Download Raspberry Pi image Ubiquity from : https://ubiquity-pi-image.sfo2.digitaloceanspaces.com/2023-02-09-ubiquity-base-gdm3-focal-raspberry-pi.img.xz
 2. Stop the RPi hostspot and connect to the internet for update.
-3. Update the RPi image : sudo apt update
+3. Update the RPi image : '''sudo apt update'''
 4. FYI, Ubiquity will continue update in background once RPi connected to the internet.
 5. So, the best way to know the completion is completed by rebooting the RPi : sudo reboot
 6. Install samba : sudo apt install samba